 Here are some resources:

 Kingston Pride festivities have already begun.
 However this weekend is really where they heat up.
 Some have been organized by the NEW AND IMPROVED Kingston Pride Committee (important to note this is a small but dedicated committee that is striving for a more inclusive community) and some events organized by other groups in celebrating of Pride.
-Click HERE for a list of Kingston Pride Inc. -organized events.
-For a FULL list of LGBTQ related events please visit our friends at OUT/IN who have a handy-dandy calendar of events HERE
+A list of Kingston Pride Inc. -organized events is available online.
+For a FULL list of LGBTQ related events please visit our friends at OUT/IN who have a handy-dandy calendar of events.

 - 9am: Flag Raising at Flora MacDonald Confederation Basin (Located in front of City Hall 216 Ontario St)

 - 10am: Village Fair Opens – Vendors and Information Tables, Live Performances, Local Bands, and a Silent Auction – City Park (Barrie St. and Bagot St.)

 - Noon: Parade leaves City Park (map of route)